 If you live outside of the U.S., you’ll go through consular processing to apply for a green card.
 Before you start the process, you need to make sure you meet one of the eligibility categories to receive a green card.
 The most common types of eligibility are:

-- Eligibility because a family member is a U.S. citizen who can petition on your behalf
+A family member is a U.S. citizen petitioning on your behalf

-- Eligibility based on your own refugee, asylum, or another special status
+Your refugee, asylum, or another special status allows you to petition yourself

 Once you confirm that you qualify, you will then follow five main steps to receive a green card.

-Step 1: The Petitioner Files an Immigration Petition With the USCIS
+Step 1: The Petitioner Files an Immigration Petition With USCIS

 The first step in the process is the immigrant petition.
 A petitioner, such as an employer or a family member who is a U.S. citizen or green card holder, must file this form on your behalf.
 You, as the beneficiary, will not file this form.